amchristi/AdFL/README.md

 UrlValidator_1_10.java file is a synthetic adaptation for UrlValidator.java file produced by 10% labeling scheme with corrrosponing labeled tests.
 Similarly for 20% labeling scheme.
 UrlValidator.java is the original file.

-UrlVlaidator_labeled_ublabeled folder contains labeled and unlabeled tests for UrlValidator.
+labeled_ublabeled folder contains labeled and unlabeled tests.

+For example:
+UrlValidator,1,10,labeled,1test,2test,unlableled,3test,4test,5test means 1test and 2test are labeled tests and 3test,4test and 5test are unlabled tests.

 We note that currently few _10 and _20 files are missing.
 They will be soon updated.

 Pristine folder contains pristine java projects that we used for running our tests.
 These java projects gets updated fast so we recommend using same projects to get exact same results.
 Some of them may be few years old.